These forms are now available in Classlink

 Tax Withholding (W-4) Form

-The 2020 Form W-4, Employee’s Withholding Certificate, is very different from previous versions.
+The current Form W-4, Employee’s Withholding Certificate, is very different from versions prior to 2020.
 This is due to the federal tax law changes that took place in 2018.
-Anyone hired (or making changes) in 2020 is required to use the new form.
+Anyone hired (or making changes) in/after 2020 is required to use the new form.

 The IRS takes your privacy seriously and suggest that, if you are worried about reporting income from multiple jobs in Step 2 or other income in Step 4(a), you can check the box in Step 2(c) or enter an additional withholding amount in Step 4(c).
 To determine the additional withholding amount, you can use the withholding estimator.